Fighter Jets: Swept Wings vs Delta Wings–Pros and Cons

 Advantages of Swept Wings

-Swept wings offer a favourable lift-to-drag ratio, crucial for maintaining speed without excessive fuel consumption.
-This attribute enhances range and operational endurance.
+Swept wings have a favorable lift-to-drag ratio, which is important for keeping speed up without using too much fuel.
+This feature improves range and operational endurance.

 Disadvantages of Swept Wings